We break down the stars with the most Golden Globe wins and nominations over the past 75 years

 The Golden Globes are fast approaching!
-The Hollywood Foreign Press Association celebrates the 75th anniversary of its big awards fête this year, and as we look back on three-quarters of a century’s worth of drunken acceptance speeches, inexplicable genre designations, and aspirational Tina-and-Amy moments, we find ourselves wondering: Who is the most decorated Golden Globe-ian of all time?
+The Hollywood Foreign Press Association, which announced the 2019 nominees Thursday morning, celebrates the 76th anniversary of its big awards fête in January.
+As we look back on over three-quarters of a century’s worth of drunken acceptance speeches, inexplicable genre designations, and aspirational Tina-and-Amy moments, we find ourselves wondering: Who is the most decorated Golden Globe-ian of all time?

 Well, this shouldn’t surprise you: Meryl Streep is the ultimate Golden Gladiator, with a record eight competitive wins for her performances in Kramer vs. Kramer (1979), The French Lieutenant’s Woman (1981), Sophie’s Choice (1982), Adaptation (2002), Angels in America (2003), The Devil Wears Prada (2006), Julie & Julia (2009), and The Iron Lady (2011).

 But what about nominations, you ask?
-No surprise here: Streep, with 31 nominations (including one this year, for The Post), is the Golden Grandmaster to rule them all.
-Composer John Williams (also nominated again this year, also for The Post) comes in second place, with 26 (four of which he won), making him the second-most-nominated individual in Golden Globes and Academy Award history (beat in the latter by Walt Disney).
+No surprise here: Streep, with 31 nominations, is the Golden Grandmaster to rule them all.
+Composer John Williams comes in second place, with 26 (four of which he won), making him the second-most-nominated individual in Golden Globes and Academy Award history (beat in the latter by Walt Disney).

 For directors, Elia Kazan is our Golden Guy with four wins, for Gentleman’s Agreement (1947), On the Waterfront (1954), Baby Doll (1956), and America America (1963).
 Clint Eastwood, Miloš Forman, David Lean, Martin Scorsese, and Oliver Stone all tie for second place, with three wins each.
-Steven Spielberg leads the pack in nominations, with 12 (including one this year … for The Post).
+Steven Spielberg leads the pack in nominations, with 12.

-Tune in to the 75th Golden Globe Awards — airing live this Sunday, Jan.
-7, on NBC at 8 p.m.
+Tune in to the 76th Golden Globe Awards — airing live on Sunday, Jan.
+6, on NBC at 8 p.m.
 ET/5 p.m.
-PT — to see if our Golden Girl Meryl takes home one more.
+PT — to see who brings home this year’s Golden Goods.